 Figure 17 shows the percentage for resident employment rates by locality, compared to the West Midlands, Birmingham, and the United Kingdom between 2004 - 2021.
-Employment rates for the locality had been generally much lower than that found for Birmingham, the West Midlands and United Kingdom.
-The locality saw a dip during the financial crisis, but the lowest employment rates was seen in 2012/13.
-Employment rates peaked in 2017/18, however fell again in 2019/20, likely due to COVID-19.
+Employment rates for the locality is higher than that found for the city.
+Over the years the North locality rates have risen and fallen in comparison to the West Midlands and the United Kingdom rates.